Personal Injury & Accident Lawyers Serving Brooksville Florida

 I signed a medical consent form before treatment.
 Can this be used against me in a medical malpractice lawsuit?

 Not in most cases.
 A consent form will never be interpreted by a court to constitute consent to medical malpractice – a doctor is always required to treat you with a professional degree of care, regardless of whether you sign a consent form or not.
 Just about the only situation in which a consent form could be relevant would be if your claim asserted that you were not given the opportunity to consent to a particular treatment, and that you would not have consented to the treatment if you had known of its risks.

 Get Started Today

 At Abrahamson & Uiterwyk, we are not an impersonal mega-firm where clients are little more than case numbers.
 As a mid-sized form, however, we have access to resources that small firms simply cannot match.
-Moreover, since our 10 lawyers and 40 legal staff focus exclusively on personal injury law, our firm is larger than the personal injury divisions of many large law firms.
+Moreover, since our award winning lawyers and highly experienced legal staff focus exclusively on personal injury law, our firm is larger than the personal injury divisions of many large law firms.

 After serving over 20,000 clients during 30 years of practice, we have gained an intimate understanding of the local legal systems of nearly every community in central Florida.
 The legal and business communities have noticed.
 Not only is Abrahamson & Uiterwyk accredited by the Better Business Bureau, but an “AV” rating, the highest possible rating from Martindale-Hubbell, a national law firm rating system.
 The “A” signifies that the firm’s legal ability is “very high to preeminent.”